bcgalvin/cdk-kinesis-firehose-athena/README.md

-j# CDK Kinesis Firehose Athena
+# CDK Kinesis Firehose Athena

 ---
 Example cdk library demonstrating how to sync data originating from DynamoDB to a data warehouse using Kinesis Data